kayg04/kayg.org/content/updates/virtual-router-proxmox-skullsaints-onyx.md

 	hwaddress 06:61:cf:2c:2a:b4
 ```

-EDIT: Apparently it's possible to [[rid-fwbr-interfaces-proxmox|get rid of the fw* interfaces]] when the proxmox firewall is not used, so I am updating the post with the fw* interfaces removed.
+EDIT: Apparently it's possible to [[../notes/rid-fwbr-interfaces-proxmox|get rid of the fw* interfaces]] when the proxmox firewall is not used, so I am updating the post with the fw* interfaces removed.

 ## Preface